lta-rs/lta-rs/README.md

 ```

 ### Getting help
-- Take a look at the docs on docs.rs
 - You can get help via github issues.
 I will try my best to respond to your queries :smile:

 ### Design decisions